 As more traditional forms of marriage falter, new, more workable ways of relating inevitably take their place, and we move into a more fluid approach to long-term relationship.

 In a more traditional sense, marriage is either a destination unto itself, which requires no more effort or concern, or there is a constant effort to balance one's needs against those of another.
-This can leave us all feeling like we're not the same person anymore, having suppressed our genuine nature in favor of the family to the point where we feel unrecognizable.
+This can leave us all feeling like we're not the same person anymore, having suppressed our genuine nature in favor of our partner or family to the point where we feel unrecognizable.

 Facilitating open, honest, heart-centered communication, acknowledging and honoring both partners' early childhood triggers and reasons for emotional over-reactivity, and a willingness to delve deeply into the true source of anger and pain can work wonders in achieving a healthy, alive, interesting and fulfilling partnership.

-We are so bereft of the importance of ritual in our culture, I find the "Talking Stick" to be a powerful and effective tool for helping re-center within ourselves, and for giving us a strong voice to connect with our loved ones out of our own Truth.
+We are so bereft of the importance of ritual in our culture, I find the "Talking Stick" to be a powerful and effective tool for helping re-center within ourselves, and for giving us a strong voice and effective platform.
+It allows us an opportunity to be heard, to get validated, to count on some behavioral changes to emerge fro our words .. to connect with our loved ones out of our own Truth.

 And yes, I usually get a huge eye roll from someone when I first mention this.
 And no, it's not there to bop your partner on the head with.
 I actually once had a man grab it from his wife and toss it out the car window, when she brought it out and wanted to address Deeper Issues during a heated L.A. traffic jam.
 Timing, need I say, is crucial.